View our posts

 • young carers, sick children, children from families under stress

-1. Our Equality Duty: Please click link at bottom of page.
+1. Our Equality Duty: Please click the link at the bottom of the page page.
 We believe that all children should be equally valued at our Academy.
 We will strive to eliminate prejudice and discrimination, and to develop an environment where all children can flourish and feel safe.

 The pupil premium is part of our overall budget that we receive annually.
 We are required to account specifically about how we use this fund.
 It is allocated based on the number of children meeting a national criteria based on the Ever 6 Measure.
 That includes the total number of: